 Loan Limits.
 FHA mortgages are used most often by first-time homebuyers, minority buyers, and other buyers who cannot qualify for conventional mortgages because they are unable to meet the lender's stringent underwriting standards.
 Despite its successes as a homeownership tool, FHA is not a useful product in high cost areas of the country because its maximum mortgage limits have lagged far behind the median home price in many communities.
 As a result, working families such as teachers, police officers and firefighters are unable to buy a home in the communities where they work.
-In your home state of California, Madam Chairman, FHA is virtually unusable due to the loan limits.
-In Representative Biggert's state of Illinois, which is not generally considered high cost, NAR projects that the loan limit change alone will increase FHA usage by 71%, resulting in a savings of over \$41.4 million to Illinois homeowners over what they are paying for subprime loan products.
+In Connecticut, Mister Chairman, FHA is virtually unusable due to the loan limits.
+In Senator Allard's state of Colorado, which is not generally considered high cost, NAR projects that the loan limit change alone will increase FHA usage by 53 percent, resulting in a savings of over \$34.8 million to Colorado homeowners over what they are paying for subprime loan products.

 This is why NAR strongly supports proposals to change the FHA loan limits.
 Under the legislation, FHA's limits for single unit homes in high cost areas would increase from \$362,790 to the 2006 conforming loan limit of \$417,000.
 In non-high cost areas, the FHA limit (floor) would increase from \$200,160 to \$271,050 for single unit homes.
 This increase will enhance FHA's ability to assist homebuyers in areas not defined as high-cost, but where home prices still exceed the current maximum of \$200,160.
-This includes states such as Arizona, Colorado, Florida, Georgia, Illinois, Maine, Minnesota, Nevada, North Carolina, Ohio, Oregon,
+This includes states such as Arizona, Colorado, Florida, Georgia, Illinois, Maine, Minnesota, Nevada, North Carolina, Ohio, Oregon, Pennsylvania, Utah, Vermont, and Washington.
+While none of these states is generally considered "high cost", all have median home prices higher than the current FHA loan limit.